Dermestidae: Evolution

 While possible members of the family have been described from the Late Triassic and Early Jurassic based on isolated elytra, the oldest known unambiguous member of the family is Paradermestes from the Middle Jurassic Jiulongshan Formation of China, which appears to belong to the subfamily Dermestinae.
 Members of the subfamilies Attageninae and Megatominae are known from the Cretaceous, including the living genera Attagenus and Megatoma.
 The ancestral ecology of the group was likely mycophagy, which is retained in Orphilinae, with the ancestor of most other lineages making the transition to saprophagy.

+Borings in fossil dinosaur bones, such as those found in the Allosaurus specimen "Big Al" from the Late Jurassic, have been attributed to dermestid beetle larvae, and interpreted as evidence for the desiccation of carcasses prior to burial.

 Taxonomy

 According to World Dermestidae catalogue (Jiří Háva, 2023), following taxonomic division is proposed for Dermestidae (at subfamily and tribe levels):